Commitment to Safety

 - Adhere to this policy and the supporting program.
 Supervisors are responsible for ensuring that measures and procedures are followed by workers and that workers have the information they need to protect themselves.

 - Work in compliance with this policy and the supporting program.
-All workers are encouraged to raise any concerns about workplace violence and to report any violent incidents or threats.
-(The workplace may wish to provide more information about how to report incidents, and may wish to emphasize there will be no negative consequences for reports made in good faith.)
+All workers are encouraged to raise any concerns about workplace violence and to report any violent incidents or threats they may encounter or be witness to.

 Employees will not be penalized, reprimanded or in any way criticized when acting in good faith bringing forward a complaint or providing information regarding a complaint or incident of workplace violence or harassment.